 There will be a pre-concert multimedia installation to help familiarise the audience with the programme and the players, with a mixture of film, photography, programme notes and live extracts to be displayed around the performance space.
 Audience members are encouraged to freely move around the space and interact with players from the quartet.
 Part of the Bloomsbury Quartet ethos is to develop the relationship between performers and audience, to allow audience members to experience classical music in a more personal and visceral way.

-We want to extend our sincere gratitude to the following for their invaluable support of this project:
+We want to extend our sincere gratitude to the following people and organisations, for their invaluable support of this project: